 Prior to and during law school, Fob operated multiple businesses and experienced legal matters from the perspective as a client.
 Fob has owned car washes and co-founded multiple technology startups in the online poker industry.
 In 2010, one of Fob’s software projects, EasySeatPoker, began accepting BitCoin as a payment method.
 That triggered Fob’s interest in blockchain technology, which is a primary focus of his practice as a member of the firm’s Blockchain, Cryptocurrency and Electronic Transactions Group.

 Fob earned his Juris Doctor from Vanderbilt University Law School, where he was a member of the Dean’s list and served as Managing Editor of the Vanderbilt Journal of Entertainment & Technology Law.
 He also helped create a DACA eligibility mobile application for Tennessee Justice for Our Neighbors, a Nashville-based nonprofit organization focused on immigration matters.
 He currently serves on the Board of Directors for BookTech, which is a tech company that produces text analysis software for the book publishing industry.
-Outside of law Fob enjoys food, wine, tennis, cryptocurrency arbitrage, and occasionally politics.
+Outside of law Fob enjoys food, wine, tennis, cryptocurrency arbitrage, and spending time with his twin boys.